lisa/dotrc/README.md

 * This contraption does handle not removing the file when removed from this git repository on the next `make` deployment.
 * Files outside of `$HOME` are not supported.

 # TODO

 * Randomize filenames of encrypted files
-* Remove private info from secure.mk so secure.mk can be public
 * Reintroduce find as a way to find candidate dotfiles to save having to manually maintain `__DOTFILES` in the [Makefile](./Makefile)